wanjam/WM_utilities/Eyelink/README.md

 # Eyelink Wrappers

 A collection of functions to make interacting with the Eyelink 1000+ during the experiment more straight-forward.
 All of these functions require the Eyelink C API included in SR-Research's developer pack.

 ## Install

 ### Matlab functions

 Just add the directory to your path and call the .m-functions from within your Psychtoolbox script.

 ### Python functions

 Place EyelinkWrapper.py and EyeLinkCoreGraphicsPsychoPy.py in your working directory. import the EyelinkWrapper module at the top of your Psychopy script.

-This the EyelinkWrapper module requires SR's **pylink** module which is included in their **Eyelink Developers Kit**.
+The EyelinkWrapper module requires SR's **pylink** module which is included in their **Eyelink Developers Kit**.
 Download the kit from their support forum and install it.
 The installation should place pylink modules somewhere on your computer (`C:\Users\Public\Documents\EyeLink\SampleExperiments\Python` on Windows).
 Simply copy the folder appropriate for your distribution of Python (most likely `pylink27-amd64`) to `python install path>\Lib\site-packages`.
 I use Anaconda with an environment called **psychopy**.
 So my destination looks like this: `C:\Users\moessing.IVV5NET\AppData\Local\Continuum\anaconda3\envs\psychopy\Lib\site-packages`.
 Finally, rename the copied folder to **pylink**.
 Note that there's a pip-installable package called *pylink*, which seems like the easier way to install it.
 It's not.
 Actually that package is completely unrelated.

 Note: EyeLinkCoreGraphicsPsychoPy is developed, maintained and copyrighted by SR-Research and distributed under GPL.
 It is included here with SR-Research's permission.
 For the most recent version check their support forum.